 - Security prices will fluctuate.
 The value of your investment may fall over time.
-The potential economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe which led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
-The COVID-19 pandemic, or any future public health crisis, are impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+The potential economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period.
-Securities selected by the sponsor may not perform as expected during a "pullback."
-The COVID-19 pandemic has resulted in a decline in economic activity which could negatively impact the ability of borrowers to make principal or interest payment on securities, when due. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust is considered to be concentrated in securities issued by companies in the consumer products and services and the utilities sectors.
-Negative developments in these sectors will affect the value of your investment more than would be the case in a more diversified investment. - General risks of companies in the consumer products and services sector include the general state of the economy, intense competition and consumer spending trends. - General risks of companies in the utilities sector include risks of increases in fuel and other operating costs, restrictions on operations and increased costs and delays as a result of environmental, nuclear safety and other regulations, and technological innovations which may render existing plans, equipment or products obsolete. - The trust is not actively managed.
+Securities selected by the sponsor may not perform as expected during a "pullback." - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
+It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so. - The trust is considered to be concentrated in securities issued by companies in the consumer staples and utilities sectors.
+Negative developments in these sectors will affect the value of your investment more than would be the case in a more diversified investment. - General risks of companies in the consumer staples sector include the general state of the economy, intense competition and consumer spending trends. - General risks of companies in the utilities sector include increases in energy and other commodity prices, the impacts of existing and changing government regulations and the general state of the economy. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.